Environment

 1. Compliance with laws and regulations

-We will provide our products and services by complying with all laws and regulations as well as appropriate voluntary rules and best practices regarding the environment.
+We will provide our products and services by complying with applicable environmental laws and regulations* as well as appropriate voluntary rules and best practices regarding the environment.

 2. Prevention of environmental pollution